0nandon/SEAL/README.md

 ## News:

 - [2026/01/26] SEAL is accepted to ICLR 2026 🔥.
 The code will be released before April.
-- [2026/03/31] Code for SEAL and instance segmentation benchmarks are released!
+- [2026/03/31] Code for SEAL and instance segmentation benchmarks are released 👊🏻!
 Interactive demo is coming soon.

 ## TODO
 - [x] Release the code of SEAL